 That does include the spam, but it's not a whole lot because we have good filters.

-So a couple of uh polling data bits of news here before we get to the healthcare stack, which is voluminous today.
+So a couple of polling data bits of news here before we get to the healthcare stack, which is voluminous today.

 The healthcare stack is voluminous.

-The American people think that too many people are relying on government.
+74% of the American people think that too many people are relying on government.

 Now, this is another one of these polls.